Teichm\"uller's problem in space: Introduction

 This result may be considered as a stability result: $f(x)$ is contained in the ball $B_{s_G}(x, \log K)$ of the metric $s_G$ centered at the point $x$ and with the radius $\log K\,.$ In particular, for $K \to 1\,,$ the radius tends to $0\,.$

 On one hand this result is sharp, on the other hand the information it provides is implicit.
-Indeed the geometric structure of the balls $B_{s_G}(x,r)$ has not been carefully studied to our knowledge.
-Furthermore, for a general plane domain $D\,,$ it is a basic fact that the balls $B_{s_D}(z,t)$ depend very much on the boundary $\partial D\,,$ the center $z$ and the radius $t\,,$ but quantitative estimates are hard to find for nonspecialists in the literature.
-For instance, it may happen that $B_{s_D}(z_1,r)$ is topologically equivalent to the unit disk whereas $B_{s_D}(z_2,r), z_2\neq z_1\,,$ is equivalent to an annulus.
+Indeed the geometric structure of the balls $B_{s_G}(x,r)$ has not been carefully studied to our knowledge and even finding a useful upper bound for its chordal diameter in terms of $x, r$ is not known to us.
+Furthermore, for a general plane domain $D\,,$ it is a basic fact that the shapes of the balls $B_{s_D}(z,t)$ depend very much on the geometric structure (and "thickness/thinness") of the boundary $\partial D\,,$ the center $z$ and the radius $t\,,$ but quantitative estimates are hard to find in the literature.